News

 CCA Steps

-Village Board passes enabling legislation (DONE May 2024)
+Village Board passes enabling legislation (Done May 2024)

-Village Board forms CCA Advisory Group
+Village Board forms CCA Advisory Group (Done)

-Village Board puts out an RFP for a CCA Administrator
+Village Board puts out an RFP for a CCA Administrator (Done, Village Board approved Joule’s proposal at the Dec 2024 board meeting)

-Two months of intensive public outreach with the CCA Administrator
+Two months of intensive public outreach with the CCA Administrator (Jan, Feb 2025)

 Public Service Commission approves data security and implementation plan